MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/mediabypass-element-sdn-api-schema-a.md

 (ConnectionInfo element) (LyncDiagnostics element) (Lync SDN API Schema A)

 Denotes media bypass.
-It is provided only in QualityUpdate message when mediabypass was part of the call.
+It's provided only in QualityUpdate message when mediabypass was part of the call.

 **Applies to**: Lync 2013